evamaxfield/distributed-ecosystem/README.md

 The goal of these tools is to allow the scientists to not focus on data storage or parallel code distribution.

-> "Users, developers, scientests, etc. should be able to run the same pipeline on their
+> "Users, developers, scientists, etc. should be able to run the same pipeline on their
 > laptop with local or remote data, or on a distributed cluster with local or remote
 > data* and the products of the pipeline should be tied to the code and be 'publish
 > ready.'"